 One of the first steps to becoming a professional Instagram user is to start a business account.
 Depending on your role in the chocolate industry, it may make sense to simply switch your account from personal to business, which itself is a matter of changing your settings within the app.
 First, go to "Settings" in the app (the three little vertical dots in the upper righthand corner of your screen).
 Under the "Account" section, click "Switch to Business Account" and follow the instructions.
 For more information on how to start a business account on Instagram, click here.

 Since Instagram is owned by Facebook, in order to switch to a business profile you must have a Facebook page to connect to.
-You can either make one or connect an existing one, but this is one of those requirements you can’t get around.
+You can either make one or connect an existing one, but this is one of those requirements you can't get around.
 Also, you can only connect one page (which also needs to be a Facebook Business Page).
-I believe you can only make this switch from your phone, as well (just as you can only post to instagram from your phone or by using a scheduling app).
+I believe you can only make this switch from your phone, as well (though you may now be able to do so on a desktop through your Facebook Creator Studio).

 The aforementioned benefits of making this switch highly outweigh the cons (you can only link to one Facebook account, and some people have noted that fewer people like their posts when they make the switch).